China reshapes role in rare earths, could be importer by 2014

 The United States Geological Survey says China has about half of global rare earth reserves, with 55 million tonnes, as compared to Russia with 19 million and the United States with 13 million.
 But China says the figure is closer to a quarter and churning out 90 percent of world supplies is unsustainable.

-Domestic consumption will grow at least 10 percent a year in the next few years, said Li Zhong, vice-president of China's biggest miner, Baotou Rare Earth, and with Beijing also capping output, the growth can only be met by a further export cut or increased imports.
+Domestic consumption will grow at least 10 percent a year in the next few years, said Li Zhong, vice-president of China's biggest miner, Baotou Rare Earth (600111.SS), and with Beijing also capping output, the growth can only be met by a further export cut or increased imports.

 HIGH-TECH REWARDS